List of Talking Pictures episodes

 Talking Pictures is an occasional BBC Two television series which examines the lives and careers of well-known actors, as well as exploring various cinematic themes and genres.
 Episodes largely comprise interview clips from the BBC archives and vary in length between 30 and 60 minutes.
 With just two exceptions, the first 66 episodes were narrated by actress Sylvia Syms (2013–2019), following which the role was taken over by Celia Imrie (2020 onwards).
-Only three films, On the Waterfront, Spartacus, and The Silence of the Lambs have been the subject of episodes in their own right, although one episode was devoted to The Godfather trilogy.
+Prior to 2025, On the Waterfront was the only film to have been the subject of an episode in its own right.
+Since then, each episode has been devoted to a single movie (or in one case, The Godfather trilogy).
 Episode 64 is notable in that it did not cover an aspect of the film-making industry itself, but rather was a look back at the career of film critic and longtime presenter of the BBC Film... programme, Barry Norman, who had died earlier in 2017.
+Sylvia Syms was the episode's narrator.
+Sue Wilkinson of the Yorkshire Evening Post praised Coward's responses to questions in the documentary as "pithy and witty".